stephenhowell/Body-Blocks-site/index.md

 </div>

 <div class="warning" markdown="1">
 **⚠️ Important:** Body Blocks apps are currently **unsigned**.
-You will see security warnings when first running the software.
+This means you will see security warnings when first running the software.
 See platform-specific instructions below for how to proceed safely.
 </div>

 ## Installation Instructions